jasonbayton/11ty/_src/blog/2025/01/new-for-enterprise-android-16.md

 # App functions control

-Not _too_ much is currently known about this feature arriving in 16, but from what I've [found](https://developer.android.com/reference/android/app/appfunctions/AppFunctionManager), this looks like a new way of allowing applications to interact with one another through the publishing of "functions" an app can perform.
+Not _too_ much research has been done about this feature arriving in 16, but from what I've [found](https://developer.android.com/reference/android/app/appfunctions/AppFunctionManager), this looks like a new way of allowing applications to interact with one another through the publishing of "functions" an app can perform.

 Google's example here suggests an assistant app can search on-device for applications with a known function for creating a note, which replaces a slightly more convoluted approach app developers have to take today: